Freshly-made traditional lemon curd goes well on toast or as a filling for lemon meringue pie.

 Traditional lemon curd is an English recipe that is actually very easy to make.
 It only requires four ingredients: lemons, sugar, eggs and butter.
-All ingredients for this recipe are kitchen stables that probably have at home.
+All ingredients for this recipe are kitchen staples that you probably already have at home.

 For the best flavor, I recommend using fresh lemons, but if you’re in a pinch you can use bottled lemon juice.
 I used approximately 10 small homegrown Meyer lemons for this recipe.
 If you have a lemon tree at home, this is the perfect recipe to make.

 While ‘curd’ doesn’t sound very appetizing, it’s a tart but sweet and tangy.
 You can spread it over toast with cream cheese or butter.
 It also can be used as a topping for ice cream or cakes.
-My favorite way to use curd is as a filling for Angel Food Cake.
+My favorite way to use curd is as a filling for Angel Food Cake or Lemon Meringue Pie.
 The uses for lemon curd are endless.
-If you enjoy the lemon flavor, I would most definitely give this recipe a try.
+If you enjoy a tart lemon flavor, I would most definitely give this recipe a try.

 Ingredients for Lemon Curd